mlcommons/mlperf_automotive/automotive/2d-object-detection/README.md

 Achieved a 99% latency of 0.862741101 seconds on an Nvidia L4 GPU.

 ## Downloading the dataset and model checkpoints
 Contact [MLCommons](https://mlcommons.org/datasets/cognata) to access the cognata dataset.
 Access requires MLCommons membership and signing the EULA.
 The dataset download also contains the SSD model checkpoints.
 You do not need the entire dataset, the mlc_cognata_dataset folder, to run the benchmark.
-You can download the preprocessed validation data under the val_2d folder along with model checkpoints ssd_resent50.onnx and baseline_8MP_ss_scales_fm1_5x5_all.pth.
-You should have a cognata directory with the model checkpoints and the val_2d folder directly within it.
+You can download the preprocessed validation data val_2d.tar.gz along with model checkpoints ssd_resent50.onnx and baseline_8MP_ss_scales_fm1_5x5_all.pth.
+All our under the mlc_cognata_dataset directory.
+You should have a cognata directory with the model checkpoints and the val_2d folder extracted directly within it.

 ## Build and run the Docker container